Azure/autorest.az/doc/how-to-generate.md

 ![sample image](images/codegen-in-swagger-pr.png)

-## Through our pre-prepared docker
+## Through docker

 We have pre-prepared docker image for you to use autorest.az easily.
-Following is the details and please make sure [Docker](https://www.docker.com/products) has been installed. :)
+(Please make sure [Docker](https://www.docker.com/products) has been installed. :))

 1. Start docker:
     * sync 'https://github.com/Azure/azure-cli-extensions.git' to {azure_cli_ext_folder} and 'https://github.com/Azure/azure-rest-api-specs.git' to {swagger_folder}